An official website of the European Union. See all European Institutions

 On 12 October 2015 the Foreign Affairs Council authorised the European Commission and the High Representative to open negotiations on a new, legally binding and overarching agreement with Armenia, and adopted the corresponding negotiating mandate.
-The official launch of negotiations took place on 7 December 2015.
-Negotiations on the Comprehensive and Enhanced Partnership Agreement were successfully concluded on 26 February 2017 and will be followed by the necessary procedural steps meant to enable the initialling and signature of the agreement.
-The new agreement will replace the current EU-Armenia Partnership and Cooperation Agreement.
+Negotiations on the Comprehensive and Enhanced Partnership Agreement were successfully concluded on 26 February 2017.
+Once it enters into force, the new agreement will replace the EU-Armenia Partnership and Cooperation Agreement.